-To understand the basics in nutrition and health education
+To understand the basics in nutrition and health education To learn the basic of nutrition and its energy level To know food preservatives

 UNIT - I- Introduction to Nutrition -Definition, General introduction, Classification of nutrients, Functions of food, social function of food, psychological functions of food.
 Fruits and vegetables for good health.
 Energy - Definition of Kilocalories, Joule, energy value of foods, basal metabolic rate (BMR).